-Applications will be subject to scientific review by 2 independent reviewers; a specialised and independent external reviewer and the investigators suggested reviewer.
-As the epidemic is waning in most countries, it is anticipated that applications will be received, reviewed and approved for funding by October15th 2020.
+Applications will be subject to scientific review by 2 independent reviewers; a specialised and independent external reviewer and the investigators suggested reviewers.

 Applications for research grants may be subjected to pre-review (or triage) procedures.
 In this event, any application rejected at pre-review will not be subject to a complete scientific review and no feedback report will be provided to the applicant.

-The deadline for receipt of research grant applications for funding this year is 1st September 2020.
+The deadline for receipt of research grant applications for funding this year is 20th of September 2021.

 All budgets are to be prepared in Euro.
-For countries in which the Euro is not the common currency, the exchange rate (between the Euro and the local currency in the country where the work is to be performed) used for calculating the Euro budget must be mentioned under “Budget and Costings”.
+For countries in which the Euro is not the common currency, the exchange rate (between the Euro and the local currency in the country where they work) used for calculating the Euro budget must be mentioned under “Budget and Costings”.

 Members of PCDE and study group members are encouraged to email their applications to the secretariat before the deadline.

 All applications must be prepared on the official application form (see template) in strict accordance with the detailed instructions to be found there.
 Applications which do not comply with the instructions given in the application system will not be considered for review.